MapaloKasanda/personal-portfolio/ReadME.md

 The `<header>` contains the website heading and navigation.

-The `<nav>` contains links that allow visitors to move between different sections of the website.

 The `<main>` contains the primary content of the webpage.

 The `<section>` element divides the main content into logical areas.

 The `<article>` element is used for individual pieces of information within the sections.

-The `<aside>` contains additional information related to the main content.

 The `<footer>` contains information at the bottom of the webpage.

-Using semantic elements makes the website easier to understand, navigate, maintain, and access.

----

 ## 2.3 Which element was most useful for organizing your layout and why?